 “Without Helen and Jerry and the Jacobson Program,” says Raz, “I wouldn’t have had a home to incubate the student group and to explore ideas on how to encourage and develop social entrepreneurship in the legal field.”

 Other key elements of the Jacobson Program include transactional courses, in which law and business students analyze real-world transactions—typically with the benefit of guest lectures by attorneys and other professionals who worked on the actual deals being studied—and the program’s third-year capstone seminar, in which Jacobson Scholars develop and present a law and business project.
 Of the transactional courses, Brenner says, “People love to engage with the students, and the students love the real-world experience coming into the classroom.
 We’re able to attract great, great talent.”

-The Jacobson Program’s 10th anniversary celebration in October was well attended by program alumni and current students.
-To date, the program has graduated 104 Jacobson Scholars and 70 JD/MBA students; 26 Jacobson Scholars and 25 JD/MBA students are currently studying.
+The Jacobson Program’s 10th anniversary celebration in October 2017 was well attended by program alumni and current students.
+As of Fall 2018, the program has graduated 113 Jacobson Scholars and 85 JD/MBA students and 30 Jacobson Scholars and 23 JD/MBA students are currently studying.
 Summing up the Jacobson Program’s place at the Law School, Dean Trevor Morrison calls it “a signature strength of the Law School that attracts tremendously talented and motivated students to NYU Law, and that helps position them to be true leaders in their careers.”

 “From my perspective, the program has fulfilled all the hopes and expectations we had when we first started,” says Rosenfeld.
 “We’ve gotten terrifically good students involved.”